 - Use the shop vac and small broom to clean any remaining mess.

-- joint compound (plus mixer and bucket if you buy it dry)
+- Joint compound (plus mixer and bucket if you buy the dry mix)

 - Apply drywall mesh tape to the larger holes and gouges where the walls are broken.

 - Apply joint compound where needed.
 It doesn’t have to be perfect, but it needs to be pretty smooth.
 I mixed my own joint compound and made it thinner than normal for this first base, like yogurt.